FriendsOfSymfony/FOSCKEditorBundle/README.markdown

 If the bundle doesn't allow you to customize an option, I invite you to make a PR & I will merge it.

 To add an option, it pretty easy.
-You just have to add it to the ``Ivory\CKEditorBundle\Form\Type\CKEditorType`` & update the generated javascript in the ``IvoryCKEditorBundle:Form:ckeditor_widget.html.twig`` template.
+You just have to:

+   - add it to the ``Ivory\CKEditorBundle\Form\Type\CKEditorType``.
+   - update the generated javascript in the ``IvoryCKEditorBundle:Form:ckeditor_widget.html.twig`` template.

 License
 -------